-Disabled Students: If you would like to request academic accommodations due to a disability, please contact Disabled Student Services, 448 Schmitz, 543-8924 (V/TDD).
-If you have a letter from Disabled Student Services indicating you have a disability that requires academic accommodations, please meet with Prof. Ginger as soon as possible (at minimum 2 weeks before the first midterm) to discuss your needs.
+Disabled Students: If you would like to request academic accommodations due to a disability, please contact Disabled Student Services, http://depts.washington.edu/uwdrs/, 543-8924 (V/TDD).
+If you have authorization from Disabled Student Services indicating you have a disability that requires academic accommodations, it is your responsibility to request accommodation with a minimum of 2 weeks before the relevant examination.

 Questions, comments, suggestions, etc.: Please raise any issues that come up -- the more communication the better -- with the Professor or the TAs, in person (at office hours, in, before, or after class), via email, or via a note in his/her mailbox.
 Notes can be signed or anonymous.
 The course isn't perfect, but I try new things (and try to improve old things) every year.
-My one request is please do not use the course discussion board for complaints, comments or suggestions about the course content-I find this distracts from its purpose as a learning tool.
+My one request is that you not use the course discussion board for complaints, comments or suggestions about the course content-I find this distracts from its purpose as a learning tool.